 SB 491 was also approved in 2014 to make the possession of ten (10) grams or less of flower marijuana a misdemeanor.
 The offense remains punishable by a fine.
 The possession of quantities greater than that are felonies In 2015, the Missouri Department of Agriculture (DOA) awarded two cultivation licenses and in 2016, the centers began serving patients.

-Only patients with intractable epilepsy and their caregivers are eligible to participate in the program.
-The Missouri Hemp Extract Registration Card is required to purchase CBD oil from one of the two state-licensed facilities.
+Only patients with intractable epilepsy as documented by a neurologist, and, if they are a minor, parents or guardians responsible for their care, are eligible to participate in the MHERP.
+A registration Card is required to purchase CBD oil from one of two state-licensed facilities — BeLeaf Company or Noah’s Arc Foundation.
 In order for a patient with intractable epilepsy to be enrolled and receive a card, they must meet certain requirements.
-Patients enrolled in the program are allowed to purchase hemp extracts from two state-regulated Cannabidiol Oil Care Centers.
+Patients enrolled in the program are allowed to purchase hemp extracts from the two state-regulated Cannabidiol Oil Care Centers.

 Where is it Safe to Purchase?

 MHERP cardholders are allowed to purchase low-THC hemp extract from one of the two non profit facilities licensed by the Department of Health and Senior Services (DHSS).
 A valid registration card is needed to obtain the CBD oil.
 Cards are valid for one (1) year, and there is no fee to obtain or renew a registration card, but patients must be able to prove medical need for low-THC hemp extract.

 There have been no limits or restrictions placed on a patient’s consumption of CBD.
 Adult use is not legal, though first-time possession of under 10 grams a misdemeanor.